 Tips for Using this Website

 Quotes are passages taken from plays, sonnets, or poems and reproduced here for reference and enjoyment.
+Search & Filter Quotes and Notes is a good place to perform an advanced search.

 Notes are written by me, and examine a variety of issues in some of the passages drawn from Shakespeare's works.
 A full archive of Notes can be found here.